arjunyadaw/Rare-Disease-EHR-Codes/README.md

 * Rare disease misceleneous folder

 ## Rare disease cohort building at N3C enclave and analysis
-* Rare disease cohort code for different classes
+* Rare disease cohort
 * Rare disease analysis codes
+* Cohort of COVID-19 positive patients

+## Running our model:
+To produce the results, One has create rare disease specific ICD-10 and SNOMED-CT codes for different rare disease classes by using (Rare disease classification based on ORPHANET Linearization) then use this code to N3C enclave to create rare disease cohort.
+Also create cohorts of cohort of COVID-19 positive patients (Cohort of COVID-19 positive patients) then run RD_model (Rare disease analysis codes) by using these input tables.